bluesliverx/grails-spring-security-oauth2-provider/README.md

 ### Endpoint URLs

 By default, three endpoint URLs have been defined.
+Note that default URLMappings are provided for the `authorizationEndpointUrl` and the `tokenEndpointUrl`.
+If these are modified, additional URLMappings will have to be set.
 Their default values and how they would be set in Config.groovy are shown below:

 ```groovy
 grails.plugins.springsecurity.oauthProvider.authorizationEndpointUrl = "/oauth/authorize"
 grails.plugins.springsecurity.oauthProvider.tokenEndpointUrl = "/oauth/token"	// Where the client is authorized
 grails.plugins.springsecurity.oauthProvider.userApprovalEndpointUrl = "/oauth/confirm"	// Where the user confirms that they approve the client
 ```

+NOTE: The `userApprovalEndpointUrl` never is actually redirected to, but is simply used to load the `confirm.gsp` view.

 ### Grant Types